 - The mailing address varies depending on where you live.
 Check the USCIS website for the appropriate address.
 The application must be mailed from within the US.
 Regardless of the mail service you use, make sure that you get a tracking number so that you have proof that the application was received.

 - The OPT application must be received at the USCIS Service Center within 30 days of the date your OPT I-20 was issued.
-If your OPT I-20 is more than 30 days old and you have not yet filed the application with USCIS, contact the OIE to reprint a new I-20.
+If your OPT I-20 is more than 30 days old and you have not yet filed the application with USCIS, contact the OIE to re-recommend your OPT and generate a new I-20.

 - Make a copy of the application for your records before you send it.

 What happens after I apply for OPT?

 Three to four weeks after submitting your OPT application, you will receive a receipt notice from USCIS.
 The receipt notice will have a case number, which is unique to your OPT application.
 You can track the status of your case online using this number.
 Save your receipt notice.

 How long does it take for USCIS to review my application?

 Prepare to be patient, United States Citizenship and Immigration Services (USCIS) estimates 90 days for the processing of an OPT application.
 OIE will not make inquiries with USCIS before 75 days have passed.
 Once the application has been approved, you should receive an approval notice in the mail.
 Save this as well.
 In about one week after receiving the approval notice you will receive the Employment Authorization Document (EAD).
 Remember, even if you receive your EAD, you may not begin working until the start date listed on the EAD.

 What should I do if I move while my application is being processed?